 During the weeks I wasn’t eating much, my fuse was short, I didn’t have much of a filter and I had no patience for BS or attitude.
 I didn’t take on extracurricular gigs or stressful work during this time knowing my client etiquette and demeanor would probably be poor.

 Exhaustion can be overwhelming – I had a yoga mat in my recording booth and would sometimes take a quick nap during breaks.
 Working swing shift was great because I could sleep in or leave work a little early if I was having a rough day.

-First trimester can be isolating.
+The first trimester can be isolating.
 All of this is going on and you may not feel comfortable telling anyone.
-It can help at work to have someone in-the-know who can nudge the crew to eat their smelly pizza elsewhere or change the topic when someone teases you for not going out for a drink.
+It can help at work to have someone in the know who can nudge the crew to eat their smelly pizza elsewhere or change the topic when someone teases you for not going out for a drink.

 Second trimester (weeks 13-26)

 Forgetfulness.
 The struggle of “pregnancy brain” is real.
 I was a guest on a podcast and could not remember the names of the plugins in my channel strip that I’ve used daily for at least 5 years.
 At work, I had to take extra notes and sometimes ask for detailed/complicated things in writing.